-- 9.1 The Head of Housing and/or the Area Services & Repairs Manager will report regularly to the Board on the Association's performance against agreed targets, standards and budgets. - 9.2 Any amendments to this policy will be submitted to the Board for approval.
+- 9.1 The Director Community Housing Services and/or the Area Services & Repairs Manager will report regularly to the Board on the Association's performance against agreed targets, standards and budgets. - 9.2 Any amendments to this policy will be submitted to the Board for approval.